Husband remanded on murder charge after woman's boat death

 His wife of 15 years, who was originally from China, was initially believed to have died in a boating accident.

-However, a detective inspector told Omagh Magistrates' Court on Tuesday that this was a premeditated crime.
+However, a detective inspector told Omagh Magistrates' Court today that this was a premeditated crime.

 He said that, due "to the serious nature and premeditation of this crime", he was opposed to McKinney being released on bail.